I may earn a commission from the affiliate links on this site. Learn more›

 Donner gives you everything you need to get going, including drum hardware.
 The stands for the drums and cymbals are fantastic, especially the ball and socket tom holders on the kick drum.

-The kit lacks, however, when it comes to the included drum throne.
+The included drum throne is really bad.
 It might be the most unstable seat I’ve ever used.
 I’m confident you will need to buy a professional drum throne if you get this kit.
 That said, most kits at this price point don’t include hardware, including the throne.

 Sound of the Kit Out of the Box